Graduate Admissions

 • Provisionally admitted students must maintain a GPA of 2.75 or higher in all undergraduate coursework at St. Cloud State to remain eligible for full graduate admission.

-Recognition of Veteran Status
+Recognition of Veteran Students

 Part 1.
 Purpose.
 This policy establishes veteran status as a factor to be recognized in evaluating applicants for admission to graduate and professional programs, in accordance with Minnesota Statutes 197.775.